-Software
+R libraries

-We created six development version R libraries to help us author model modules, supply those modules with data and implement reproducible modelling analyses.
+We created six development version R libraries to help us author models, supply those models with data and implement reproducible modelling analyses.
 The six libraries, their primary focus, the standards they support and the third-party packages they depend on are summarised in Table 2.

+A key goal of the ready4 framework packages is to facilitate the standardization and interoperability that will enable the ready4 model adopt a modular approach.
+Model modules need to be able to share inputs and outputs with each other and to be run as independent models [20].
+To achieve this goal, we adopt an object oriented approach in which each ready4 module includes both a data structure (specifying the required properties of data that can validly be supplied to a module) and a set of algorithms (specifying the operations that can be performed on data contained in a module instance).

-A library called ready4 [64] defines a template module (using R’s S4 class system) from which all model module data structures will inherit features and a novel syntax for attaching algorithms to those data structures.
-The ready4 library also contains tools for retrieving web based information on model modules, datasets and analysis programs and for partially automating updates to the project documentation website.
+The foundational framework library, called ready4, defines a template module data structure (using R’s S4 class system) from which all model module data structures will be created and a novel syntax that enable module algorithms to be consistently named.
+The ready4 library also contains tools for retrieving web based information on ready4 model modules, datasets and analysis programs and for partially automating updates to the project documentation website.

-Three R libraries are designed to standardise and partially automate workflows for authoring new model modules.
-The ready4pack library [65] is designed to integrate with our GitHub organisation and provides tools for authoring module libraries that are:
+Three R libraries are designed to help standardize workflows for authoring, documenting, testing and disseminating new model modules.
+The ready4pack library is designed to integrate with our GitHub organisation and provides tools for authoring model modules and desseminating them as themed bundles in R libraries libraries that are:

 documented (with a website, a manual itemising selected contents and a manual itemising all contents);

-licensed (using GNU GPL-3 [66] by default);
+licensed (using the copyleft GNU GPL-3 [66] by default);

 easily citable (citation information can be retrieved within an R session or from hosting repositories); and